 Claire Barclay has been commissioned by Tideway to create a series of artworks for the new public realm site at Putney.

-The ‘cultural meander’ or heritage theme for the West section of the tunnel is ‘Recreation to Industry: Society in Transition.’
-Within this heading, the site-specific narrative for Putney relates to ways in which cultural context influences popular movements advocating social change, to generate varied forms of political engagement.
+As with all of the other permanent commissions, the artist’s proposal responds to the site’s history as set out in Tideway’s Heritage Interpretation Strategy.
+The ‘cultural meander’ for the West section of the tunnel is ‘Recreation to Industry: Society in Transition.’ and the site-specific narrative for Putney relates to ways in which cultural context influences popular movements advocating social change, to generate varied forms of political engagement.

-Whilst the site is primarily associated today with elite rowing through the University Boat Race, from the 17th century the Putney foreshore was busy with commercial boatmen ferrying people and cargo across the river, predominantly in clinker-built wooden boats called wherries.
+In the 17th century the Putney foreshore was busy with commercial boatmen ferrying people and cargo across the river, predominantly in clinker-built wooden boats called wherries.
 Putney was also home to a number of boat builders and boat related services.
-With the advent of bridges and steamboats, there was a gradual shift from commercial to recreational boat use on this area of the Thames.
-From 1830 onwards the Putney Embankment became associated with recreational rowing and rowing contests.
-Putney is positioned on the River Thames at a transitional point where there is a shift from the industrial to the recreational in terms of river use.
-As a result, the local maritime heritage reflects this diversity and changing activities connected to work and leisure on the foreshore.
+With the advent of bridges and steamboats, however, there was a gradual shift from commercial to recreational boat use on this area of the Thames and from 1830 onwards the Putney Embankment became associated with elite rowing through the establishment of the University Boat Race.

 - The Best Leveller is the River we have in Common.

 - The Tide and the Wind Direct our Paths.